-A victim does not have to make a police report or a formal University complaint to get reasonably available interim measures, but you do need to let the University know what you need.
+You do not have to make a police report or a formal University complaint to get reasonably available interim measures, but you do need to let the University know what you need.
 The Victim Advocate Program can help you request these accommodations.

-If a victim wants to pursue an order of protection (protective order or injunction) through the legal system, the FSU Victim Advocate Program can provide information on the process.
-If an individual violates an order of protection (or comparable protective/restraining order/injunction) on campus, the FSU Police Department will assist with enforcement of the order when they are notified of the situation and the existence of the order is established.
+If a survivor wants to pursue an order of protection (protective order) through the legal system, the FSU Victim Advocate Program can provide information on the process.
+If an individual violates an order of protection (or comparable protective/restraining order) on campus, the FSU Police Department will assist with enforcement of the order when they are notified of the situation and the existence of the order is established.